ppeetteerrs/logseq-pkm/pages/A Mathematician Plays the Stock Market.md

 tags:: book, finance, stock market, biases, reading, summary

 - # Chapter 1: Anticipating Other's Anticipations
-	- Being Right vs Being Right About the Market
+	- Being Right vs Being Right About the Market #interesting
 		- Consider the game where each player is asked to come up with a number between 0-100 which is closest to 80% of the average
 			- Obviously the Nash equilibrium is 0
 			- ((63d63469-0a04-4779-9c00-7b422243a1e3))
-	- Common Knowledge and Market Sell-Offs
+	- Common Knowledge and Market Sell-Offs #interesting
 		- Common knowledge is something that everyone knows, knows that others know it , knows that others know they know it, etc.
 		- Common knowledge can led to sudden action by a group, see the example of women in a village
 		- ((63d63659-4c6b-4b3e-960f-def8092d8a63))